department-of-veterans-affairs/vagov-content/pages/health-care/family-caregiver-benefits.md

 <div class="va-introtext">

-If you’re the spouse, surviving spouse, dependent child, or family caregiver of a Servicemember or Veteran, you may qualify for health care benefits.
+If you’re the spouse, surviving spouse, dependent child, or family caregiver of a Veteran or service member, you may qualify for health care benefits.
 In certain cases, you may also qualify for health care benefits due to a disability related to your Veteran’s service.
 Find out if you qualify and how to apply.

 </div>